bantolov/testmd/testlink.md

 	    </authentication>
 	</security>

-#### 4. Set up HTTPS
+### 4. Set up HTTPS

 HTTPS (or any other) secure transport protocol **should always be enforced** when using forms authentication.
 This is necessary because in forms authentication the password is submitted as a plain text.

 At least the services inside `/Resources/AspNetFormsAuth` path must use HTTPS to protect user's password.

 Consider using a [free SSL certificate](https://www.google.hr/search?q=free+SSL+certificate) (search the web for the providers) in development or QA environment.

 ## Configuration

-#### "admin" user
+### "admin" user

 `DeployPackages.exe`, when deploying the AspNetFormsAuth packages, automatically creates the *admin* user account and *SecurityAdministrator* role, adds the account to the role and gives it necessary permissions (claims) for all authentication service methods.

 1. After deployment, **run the utility** `\bin\Plugins\AdminSetup.exe` to initialize the *admin* user's password.

-#### Permissions and claims
+### Permissions and claims

 All claims related to the authentication service have resource="*AspNetFormsAuth.AuthenticationService*".
 [Admin user](#admin-user) has all the necessary permissions (claims) for all authentication service methods.

-#### Maximum failed password attempts
+### Maximum failed password attempts

 Use entity *Commmon.AspNetFormsAuthPasswordAttemptsLimit* (*MaxInvalidPasswordAttempts*, *TimeoutInSeconds*) to configure automatic account locking when a number of failed password attempts is reached.

 * When *MaxInvalidPasswordAttempts* limit is passed, the user's account is temporarily locked.
 * If *TimeoutInSeconds* is set, user's account will be temporarily locked until the specified time period has passed.
   If the value is not set or 0, the account will be locked permanently.
-* Administrator may use [UnlockUser](#unlockuser) authentication service method to unlock the account, or wait for *TimeoutInSeconds*.
+* Administrator may use [`UnlockUser`](#unlockuser) method to unlock the account, or wait for *TimeoutInSeconds*.
 * Multiple limits may be entered.
 An example with two entries:

 > After 3 failed attempts, the account is temporarily locked for 120 seconds;
 > after 10 failed attempts, the account is locked until *admin* unlocks it manually (timeout=0).

-#### Password strength policy
+### Password strength policy

 Use entity *Common.AspNetFormsAuthPasswordStrength* (*RegularExpression*, *RuleDescription*) to configure the policy.

 * A new password must pass all the rules in *Common.AspNetFormsAuthPasswordStrength*.
 * *RuleDescription* is uses as an error message to the user if the new password breaks the policy.
-* When administrator executes [SetPassword](#setpassword) authorization service method, the property *IgnorePasswordStrengthPolicy* may be used to avoid the policy.
+* When administrator executes [`SetPassword`](#setpassword) method, the property *IgnorePasswordStrengthPolicy* may be used to avoid the policy.

 Examples: